Logmanager documentation

 Adding a syslog output

-To ensure sending to a remote server, we need to create an alert.
-In the main menu, select an alert and click on the plus icon in the main table in the upper right corner.
+To ensure the sending to a remote server, we need to create an alert.
+In the main menu, select an alert and click the plus icon in the main table in the upper right corner.

 Adding a new alert